 - For millennia human cultures have been diverging and diversifying.
-Languages, customs, musical styles, arts and all sorts of behaviors multiplied all over the planet.
+Languages, customs, musical styles, arts and all sorts of behaviors have multiplied all over the planet.

 - Recently, the globalization process that started with the end of the Cold War has dramatically reversed that process.
 In just two decades the process of increasing human diversity has been turned into a process of increasing human uniformity.
-Human differences from the Western standard are increasingly viewed as unwelcome (primitive, anachronistic, savage, detrimental to the individual and to society as a whole).
+Differences from the Western standard are increasingly being viewed as unwelcome (primitive, anachronistic, savage, detrimental to the individual and to society as a whole).
 Hence the trend is likely to continue and accelerate, eventually yielding just one pervasive uniform culture.

 - In parallel, medicine has been saving the lives of an exponentially increasing number of people who, in past centuries, would have died of all sorts of diseases and deficiencies.
 In practice, this has reduced the power of "natural selection" and increased physical diversity.